mc-cip/spec/format_spec.md

 ##### `allowed` (optional)

 Whether or not this dependency is allowed.
-Used in combination with conditionals.
-Can be `true`, `false`, or `"optional"`.
+Used in combination with conditions.
+Can be `true` or `false`.

 ##### `conditions` (optional)